2025 UNHRC Commission of Inquiry report on Gaza genocide

-On 16 September 2025, the Independent International Commission of Inquiry on the Occupied Palestinian Territory released a report that has been characterized as the strongest and most authoritative UN determination to date on the Gaza war, concluding that Israel is failing to prevent and is actively committing genocide against Palestinians.
-The commission that released the report is part of the United Nations Human Rights Council (UNHRC).
+On 16 September 2025, the Independent International Commission of Inquiry on the Occupied Palestinian Territory released a report concluding that Israel is failing to prevent and is actively committing genocide against Palestinians.
+The commission that released the report was set up by the United Nations Human Rights Council (UNHRC), though it is independent and does not officially represent the UN.
 The Commission found Israel guilty of four out of five acts specified in Article 2 of the 1948 Genocide Convention against Palestinians (murder, causing serious bodily or mental harm, deliberately inflicting conditions of life calculated to destroy the group, and imposing measures to prevent births) and found statements by senior Israeli officials alongside other evidence sufficient to establish genocidal intent.
 The report called for genocide charges to be added to the ICC arrest warrants for Israeli leaders.

 The report's official title is Legal analysis of the conduct of Israel in Gaza pursuant to the Convention on the Prevention and Punishment of the Crime of Genocide.
 The report, spanning 72 pages long, resulted from a two-year investigation, examining evidence between 7 October 2023 and 31 July 2025 limited to the Gaza Strip.
 The report was released in the 60th session of the Human Rights Council in Geneva, Switzerland.